Compressor stall: Types

-There are two types of compressor stall:
+There are two types of compressor stall, described below.

 Rotating stall

 Rotating stall is a local disruption of airflow within the compressor which continues to provide compressed air, but with reduced effectiveness.
 Rotating stall arises when a small proportion of airfoils experience flow separation, disrupting the local airflow without destabilising the compressor.
 The stalled airfoils create pockets of relatively stagnant air (referred to as stall cells) which, rather than moving in the flow direction, rotate around the circumference of the compressor.
+In part-span stall, the flow separation only occurs at the outermost portions of the blades, while in full-span stall, the flow has separated along the entire length of the blade.

-The stall cells rotate with the rotor blades, but at 50 to 70% of their speed, affecting subsequent airfoils around the rotor as each encounters the stall cell.
+The stall cells rotate with the rotor blades, but slower than the rotor's speed; in part-span stall, the stall cells rotate at typically 50 to 70% of their speed, while in full-span stall, the stall cells are fewer in number than in part-span stall and rotate slower, typically 20 to 40% of the rotor speed.
+The stall cells will affect subsequent airfoils around the rotor as each encounters the cell.
 Propagation of the instability around the flow path annulus is driven by stall cell blockage causing an incidence spike on the adjacent blade.
 The adjacent blade stalls as a result of the incidence spike, thus causing stall cell "rotation" around the rotor.
 Stable local stalls can also occur which are axi-symmetric, covering the complete circumference of the compressor disc, but only a portion of its radial plane, with the remainder of the face of the compressor continuing to pass normal flow.

 A rotational stall may be momentary, resulting from an external disturbance, or may be steady as the compressor reaches a working equilibrium between stalled and unstalled areas.
 Local stalls substantially reduce the efficiency of the compressor and increase the structural loads on the airfoils encountering stall cells in the region affected.
 In many cases however, the compressor airfoils are critically loaded without capacity to absorb the disturbance to normal airflow such that the original stall cells affect neighbouring regions and the stalled region rapidly grows to affect the entire compressor.